-Q: I currently use an EasySMX wireless headset when gaming, but it has the bad habit of stuttering in the midst of gaming.
+Q: I currently use an EasySMX wireless headset when gaming, but it has the bad habit of stuttering during gaming.
 Is this normal with wireless headsets?

-A: Unfortunately yes, but don’t fright!
-Even though it is a pretty common problem with budget and mid-tier wireless options, it is far from impossible to get a wireless headset without these issues.
-Headsets such as the Arctis 7 from Steelseries is a perfect example, it proves that wireless headset can perform on par with wired ones.
+A: Unfortunately, yes, but don’t fright!
+Even though it is a pretty common problem with a budget and mid-tier wireless options, it is far from impossible to get a wireless headset, without these issues.
+Headsets such as the Arctis 7 from SteelSeries is a perfect example.
+It proves that a wireless headset can perform on par with wired ones.
 It is also far more common with Bluetooth headsets, compared to a headset with a receiver/signal function.
-So to avoid this problem with your next headset I would recommend you don’t buy one that uses Bluetooth.
+So to avoid this problem with your next headset, I would recommend you don’t buy one that uses Bluetooth.

 Q: Do professional gamers ever use wireless headsets?

 A: Hard to say what they use in their own free time, but at eSport tournaments, it is pretty much never seen.
 However, it is worth considering why they don’t use wireless.
 They get a perfectly customized gaming setup for each specific tournament.
-Which pretty much eliminate the need for a wireless headset.
-It is also worth noting that there is no wireless version of the Hyper Xcloud 1 and 2, which is by far the most common headset among professional gamers.
+Which pretty much eliminates the need for a wireless headset.
+It is also worth noting that there is no wireless version of the Hyper X Cloud 1 and 2, which is by far the most common headset among professional gamers.

 Q: What kind of signal technology works best for gaming headsets?
 Bluetooth or USB driver?

-A: Always pick the headset which uses an USB driver.
-Unless you want to use it for music and stuff while on the move.
-When it come to gaming, the USB driver will always provide a better and more lag free gaming experience.
+A: Always pick the headset which uses a USB driver.
+Unless you want to use it for music and stuff while on the move when it comes to gaming, the USB driver will always provide a better and more lag-free gaming experience.

 Q: Do you recommend a wireless headset over wired?

 A: No, but there is plenty of good reasons to opt for a wireless headset.
-Unlike it is with mice, keyboards etc. A headset does not suffer as much from being wireless, and there is actually a lot of good options out there, including our top 5 of course.
+Unlike it is with mice, keyboards, etc. A headset does not suffer as much from being wireless, and there is a lot of good options out there, including our top 10, of course.
 However, it is more expensive than regular headsets, without actually performing better.

-Q: do wireless alway have worse sound/Surround sound, compared to wired headsets?
+Q: do wireless always have worse sound/Surround sound, compared to wired headsets?

-A: No, the actual audio quality is actually able to stay relatively the same with a wireless one.
-However, to achieve the same audio quality, you will also have to spend a little more money.
-Since the wireless technology simply makes them more expensive.
+A: No, the actual audio quality can stay relatively the same with a wireless one.
+However, to achieve the same sound quality, you will also have to spend a little more money since wireless technology makes them more expensive.

 Sites and articles that were used to research for this page.